Finding Backcountry Partners in SoCal

 On the Loose, the outdoor club of the Claremont Colleges, is fairly active in the San Gabriels, and I think they've got a few backcountry skiers among them.
 Not sure if you have to pose as a college student or not, but how hard can it be to fake a student ID these days?
 In any case, any club that runs speedo climbs gets my endorsement.

 Shifting to technology, you can post partner requests on hiking and climbing forums.
 The best for SoCal skiers are The San Gabriel Mts Forum, The Mt.
 San Jacinto Forum, and The Whitney Portal Store Message Boards.
 For Sierra skiers, The Backcountry's Message Boards can't be beat.
 Note that finding partners online is a lot like internet dating: there is a wide variety of people out there.
 My recommendation is to always meet inbounds first if you can, spend a morning hitting the lifts together, and decide then if you're compatible for more ambitious outings.
-Alternately, you can agree to meet sight-unseen at the bottom of the Bairs Creek Route, and see how that goes.
+Alternately, you can agree to meet sight-unseen at the bottom of the Bairs Creek Cirque and see how that works out.

 Moving on, believe it or not you can often meet backcountry partners...in the backcountry.
 Choose a heavily-traveled route on a weekend, show up with your gear, and act friendly-like when you spot someone else who appears to know what they're doing.
 Obviously, you'll need to look like you know what you're doing as well.
 The perfect spot for this tactic is of course Baldy Bowl via the Ski Hut Trail—though, as I've noted recently, Baldy Bowl is not always a safe place to go, alone or otherwise, so be prepared and be careful.